-The Corporation's management assessed the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2022.
-In making this assessment, the Corporation's management used the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-However, under guidelines established by the SEC, companies are allowed to exclude acquired businesses from management's report on internal control over financial reporting for the first year subsequent to acquisition.
-Accordingly, in making its assessment of internal control over financial reporting as of December 31, 2022, management excluded the internal control activities of the Corporation's current period acquisitions: Keronite and arresting systems acquisition.
-The aforementioned acquisitions constituted approximately 2% of total net sales and 3% of total assets (excluding acquired intangible assets and goodwill) as of and for the year ended December 31, 2022.
-Based on management's assessment, management believes that as of December 31, 2022, the Corporation's internal control over financial reporting is effective based on the established criteria.
+The Corporation's management assessed the effectiveness of the Corporation's internal control over financial reporting as of December 31, 2023.
+In making this assessment, the Corporation's management used the criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on management's assessment, management believes that as of December 31, 2023, the Corporation's internal control over financial reporting is effective based on the established criteria.

-The Corporation's internal controls over financial reporting as of December 31, 2022 have been audited by Deloitte & Touche LLP (PCAOB ID No. 34), an independent registered public accounting firm, and their report thereon is included in Item 8 of this Annual Report on Form 10-K.
+The Corporation's internal controls over financial reporting as of December 31, 2023 have been audited by Deloitte & Touche LLP (PCAOB ID No. 34), an independent registered public accounting firm, and their report thereon is included in Item 8 of this Annual Report on Form 10-K.